 Student Escape Rooms

-Evening meal and activity
+Evening meal and Secrets and Spies (Salutation)

 Ready for a challenge?
 Are your workmates?
 This workshop outlines how a series of playful workplace challenge cards were implemented in a university service and challenges participants to create their own.

 Simon Grey, David Parker, David Grey

 Give feedback on Troublesome Tanks – a team based competitive video game ice-breaker.
 This playful session features cooperative competitive gameplay, 3D printing and tanks, and is guaranteed to be fun.